-Here are just a few of the opportunities interns have:
+Here are just some of the opportunities WATER interns have:

 - Program and event planning

-- Assistance with writing and editing projects such as WATERtalks (think TEDtalks with a feminist religious twist), WATERrituals, WATERwheel newsletter, journal and web articles, books, and presentations
+- Assistance with writing and editing projects such as WATERtalks, WATERrituals, WATERcast, WATERwheel newsletters, journal and web articles, books, and presentations

 - Non-profit fundraising

-- Social media maintenance of website, Twitter, Facebook, and more.
+- Maintenance of social media platforms including the website, Twitter, Instagram, Facebook, and more

 Interns must commit to a minimum of six weeks, but have the opportunity to stay for a year or more.
 Internships are unpaid.
-Some interns are placed through established programs of their universities or religious organizations, such as Mennonite Voluntary Service and the Loretto Volunteer Program.
+Some interns are placed through established programs of their universities, seminaries, or religious organizations, such as Mennonite Voluntary Service.
 All participants are encouraged to apply for academic credit from their home institutions for their work at WATER.

 Summer internships typically begin in May and finish at the end of July.
 There is flexibility given the applicant’s schedule.
 Check out our 2020 WATER Intern Application (pdf or word document) for details.